Flagdev00x/Docs/tutorials/fusecash.md

 ---
-description: Security practices for keeping your fuse.cash wallet secured
+description: Security practices for keeping your flag.cash wallet secured
 ---

-# fuse.cash wallet security guidelines
+# flag.cash wallet security guidelines

-## Useful Guidelines on Keeping Your fuse.cash Wallet Secured 🔐
+## Useful Guidelines on Keeping Your flag.cash Wallet Secured 🔐

 ![](../.gitbook/assets/fuse-cash-card-image-1200x628-.png)

 ###  **1. Start with a Secure Foundation for Your Wallet**

-Make sure your device is free of any malware and never install [**fuse.cash**](https://fuse.cash/) ****onto a rooted device.
-To make sure you are always using an authentic version of fuse.cash wallet, you should download the app exclusively from the links provided on our [**website**](https://fuse.cash/).
+Make sure your device is free of any malware and never install [**flag.cash**](https://flag.cash/) ****onto a rooted device.
+To make sure you are always using an authentic version of flag.cash wallet, you should download the app exclusively from the links provided on our [**website**](https://flag.cash/).

 ### **2. Never Share Your Recovery Phrase or Private Key with Anyone**